Amber Reeves: Relationship with H. G. Wells

 H. G. Wells had been a friend of Reeves' parents and one of the most popular speakers to address the CUFS.
 After Reeves' address to the Philosophical Society it was rumoured that she and Wells, one of the most prominent and prolific writers of the first half of the twentieth century, had gone to Paris for a weekend.
 Their appearance together at a supper party thrown for fellow Fabian and Governor of Jamaica Sir Sydney Olivier, 1st Baron Olivier was the first open declaration of the romantic relationship between the pair.
 Wells claimed that Reeves responded to his taste for adventurous eroticism, and the "sexual imaginativess" that his wife Jane could not cope with.
 Wells maintained that their relationship be kept silent, though Reeves saw no reason why their exciting affair be kept a secret.
 Once their relationship became well known, there were numerous attempts to break it up, particularly from Amber's mother and from George Rivers Blanco White, a lawyer who would later marry her.

 Reeves was anxious not to break up Wells's marriage, though she wanted to have his child.
-The news that she was pregnant in the spring of 1909 shocked the Reeves family, and the couple fled to Le Touquet-Paris-Plage where they attempted domestic life together.
-Neither of them did well with domesticity; loneliness and anxiety concerning her pregnancy, as well as the complexity of the situation drove her to depression, and after three months they decided to leave Le Touquet.
-Wells took her to Boulogne and put her on the ferry to England, while he stayed to continue his writing.
-Reeves went to stay with Wells and his wife Jane when they returned to Sandgate.
-But then on 7 May 1909, she was married to Rivers Blanco White.
-In her latter life she wrote, "I did not arrange to marry Rivers; he arranged it with H.G, but I have always thought it the best that could possibly have happened."
+The news that she was pregnant in the spring of 1909 shocked the Reeves family, and the couple fled to Le Touquet-Paris-Plage where they rented a house together.
+Whilst there, Wells sold his family home in Sandgate and bought a new house for his wife and two sons in London.
+Considerable social pressure on both sides mounted for them to stop seeing each other.
+Unhappy in France, after three months they decided to leave Le Touquet.
+On 7 May 1909, she married Rivers Blanco White.
+Despite the marriage, Reeves and Wells carried on seeing each other, much to the consternation of everyone else.
+Due to social pressure, the affair finally ended by the spring of 1910.
+In her later life she wrote, "I did not arrange to marry Rivers; he arranged it with H.G, but I have always thought it the best that could possibly have happened."

 Wells wrote the roman à clef Ann Veronica based on his relationship with Reeves.
 The novel was rejected by his publisher, Frederick Macmillan, because of the possible damage it would do; however, T. Fisher Unwin published it in the autumn of 1909, when gossip concerning Wells was rampant.
 Wells later wrote that while the character of Ann Veronica was based on Amber, the character he believed came closest to her was Amanda in his novel The Research Magnificent.
 On 31 December 1909, she bore a daughter, Anna-Jane, who did not learn that her real father was H. G. Wells until she was 18.